 So, what is discovery driven data analysis?

-Within Dotmatics software (Vortex) a multitude of discovery functions are provided: The Life-science function include Biological sequence activity relationships, principle component analysis of sequence mutations, match pairs analysis of sequence mutations.
+Within Dotmatics software (Vortex) a multitude of discovery functions are provided: The life-science function include Biological Sequence Activity Relationships, Principle Component Analysis of sequence mutations, and Matched Pairs Analysis of sequence mutations.
 Extending these ideas are the predictive tools of general/ordinary N-dimensional least squares, Bayes classification and Bayes probability prediction methods.
-Finally, methods are being developed around Maximum likelihood, neural networks, genetic algorithms and probabilistic methods (ie HHMs) and will become available soon.
+Finally, methods are being developed around maximum likelihood, neural networks, genetic algorithms and probabilistic methods (i.e., Hidden Markov Models, HHMs) and will become available soon.
 Key to these tools is a measure of predictive power – do we have a sensible result, and these are built into all predictive analysis methods using various cross validation methods.
 Without this feedback it would not be easy for the scientist to know that the results were significant.
 In fact, this has gone one step further where the predictive tools can auto-remove parametric data that provides little or no predictive power to auto-optimise the probability targets.

 Data mining the protein data bank: residue interactions.

 Oldfield T.J. : Proteins (2002) 49(4), 510-28.